 “No. I’m her brother and trust me old man, you would rather have the police here.
 What did you do?” he lowered his voice on the last question, forcing the old man to lean forward to hear.
 Baller grabbed him and threw him off the porch onto his back, placing a heavy, booted foot on his chest.
-The whisky glass shot up into the air, landing in a million, wet pieces on the porch.
+The whisky glass shot up into the air, landing in wet pieces on the porch.

 Fear filled his eyes as he looked at Baller in disbelief.

 “Get off me, you can’t do this.”
 He tried to regain some dignity but Baller was having none of it.
 He moved his boot to his face, pressing it down, enjoying the old man’s discomfort.

 “Start talking old man, or you are gonna die.”

 Suddenly he burst into tears, racking sobs that shook his whole body.
 Baller removed his foot, pleased to see the imprint of his sole on the old man’s skin.